A Night in Heaven: Cast

+Production

+Development on the film began in 1980 at United Artists.
+The story, which was originally titled Ladies' Night, was conceived by choreographer Deney Terrio and was said to be set in the world of male exotic dancers.
+In 1981, it was announced Joan Tewkesbury would write the screenplay.
+As part of her research, Tewkesbury spent time at male strip clubs in Florida.
+Principal photography was reported to begin in January 1982 in Orlando, but production was delayed until that August with the announcement Nicolas Roeg would helm the film, and 20th Century Fox taking over distribution duties from United Artists.
+John G. Avildsen replaced Roeg as the director.

+Filming began on January 19, 1983, in Orlando and Miami and lasted until late March.
+The film's title was changed from Ladies' Night to Heaven, the name of the club where Rick Monroe (Christopher Atkins) dances, and was eventually titled A Night in Heaven.

 Soundtrack

-The original music score is composed by Jan Hammer, and the soundtrack features two songs that would later be huge pop hits.
-"Heaven", co-written and performed by Bryan Adams, would become Adams's first American number one song when it was re-released in 1985.
-An early version of the song "Obsession", performed on the soundtrack by its co-writers, Holly Knight and Michael Des Barres, would be re-recorded and released as a single by the band Animotion.
+The original music score is composed by Jan Hammer, and the soundtrack features two songs that would belatedly become huge pop hits.
+"Heaven", co-written and performed by Bryan Adams, would become Adams' first American number one song on the Billboard Hot 100 when it was re-released in 1985 (it originally charted high on the Mainstream Rock chart shortly after the film's release).
+In addition, the song "Obsession", performed on the soundtrack by its co-writers, Holly Knight and Michael Des Barres, would be covered and released as a single by the band Animotion on their self-titled album, who turned the song into a top ten hit in early 1985.
 The film also featured the song "Dirty Creature" by New Zealand/Australian group Split Enz.